 - Research area in communication sciences and disorders

-- Previous submission as a principal investigator or co-principal investigator of a federal research grant proposal (awarding of federal research funds is not required).
-Eligible funding does not include loan repayment awards, scholarships, personnel preparation grants, small business innovation research grants (SBIRs), or community service grants.
+- Eligible funding does not include loan repayment awards, scholarships, personnel preparation grants, small business innovation research grants (SBIRs), or community service grants.

 Each awardee and mentor must complete the following tasks:

 - Register for and attend the 2020 AcademyHealth

 Conference on the Science of Dissemination and Implementation in Health,

 to be held December 14–16, 2020 in Washington, DC (early-bird registration

 typically ends in early October; see conference webpage for exact dates).

 - Meet together during the conference to discuss information learned.

 - During the year after the conference, participate in remote mentoring focused on completion of the awardee’s grant proposal that incorporates implementation science.
 The first step is to jointly develop a 1-year plan of milestones resulting in the proposal’s completion and submission.
 Mentoring frequency